polterguy/system42/README.md

-System42, a non-CMS
+System42, an anti-CMS for Phosphorus Five
 ========

-System42 is an example minimalistic CMS and use-case of [Phosphorus Five](https://github.com/polterguy/phosphorusfive).
+System42 is an example minimalistic "CMS" and use-case of [Phosphorus Five](https://github.com/polterguy/phosphorusfive).
 It also includes several helper components.

-The purpose of System42, is to provide a starting point, and example/reference implementation, when developing Phosphorus Five applications.
+The purpose of System42, is to provide a starting point, and example/reference implementation when developing Phosphorus Five applications.

 ![alt screenshot](screenshot.png)